dropbox/stone/doc/generator_ref.rst

 ``MonolingualCodeGenerator``, which enforces that a ``lang`` class variable is declared::

-    from babelapi.data_type import is_struct_type
+    from stone.data_type import is_struct_type
-    from babelapi.generator import CodeGeneratorMonolingual
+    from stone.generator import CodeGeneratorMonolingual
-    from babelapi.lang.python import PythonTargetLanguage
+    from stone.lang.python import PythonTargetLanguage

     class ExamplePythonGenerator(CodeGeneratorMonolingual):